Claiming CME points

 a Continuing Professional Development (CPD) activity.
 Every hour spent reading articles earns one Continuing Medical

 Education (CME) credit.
-General Practitioners can enter a record of activity using a Learning Reflection Form, available
+General Practitioners can enter a record of activity to the Te Whanake CPD programme available from your dashboard.

 All readers, not just general practitioners, are encouraged to reflect on what they have learnt from reading an article